Freed American journalist remembers horrors of Myanmar junta jail

 "They put his legs on the ice block for hours, burnt his skin with a cigarette," Maung said.

-He refused to tell them until they threatened to rape him, Maung said, and when they found pictures of him with Suu Kyi and other political figures, he was beaten again.
+He refused to tell them until they threatened to rape him, Maung said, and when they found pictures of him with Aung San Suu Kyi and other political figures, he was beaten again.

 The junta's information team says all investigations and interrogations are being carried out according to the law.